Scar Improvement and Plastic Surgery Scar Removal

 A scar is an overgrowth of fibrous tissue and blood vessels that form as a result of injury, a cut, or a burn.
 There are many types of scars:

 Keloids are very thick clusters of scar tissue that appear as red or purple lesions, often growing outside of the injury, cut or incision.
-They can be very difficult to treat and have a tendency to reappear even after scar removal treatment.
+They can be very difficult to treat and have a tendency to reappear even after plastic surgery scar removal

 Creams/Massages: Special creams are applied directly to the scar.
 The cream softens the scar tissue and promotes healing by working on the collagen fibers and realigning them.
 Massage may also be recommended, especially after breast surgery, as it helps to break up the scar tissue.